 In 1846, the Leeds Mechanics' Institute (which offered drawing classes) merged with the Literary Institute, creating Leeds School of Art.
 In 1903, it moved to our present Vernon Street building, whose radical design reflected the clean lines of the Art & Craft movement.

 The magnificent Merrion Centre mosaics created by Eric Taylor (1909 – 1999), artist and former Principal of Leeds College of Art (1956-1970), have been installed at Leeds Arts University’s Blenheim Walk building.

 Following the world wars, ex-service personnel resuming their education filled the College almost to bursting.
 Henry Moore and Barbara Hepworth (enrolling in 1919 and 1920, respectively) were students of this era.

-By 1946, no less than fifteen past students had been appointed as principals of schools of art.
+In the late 1920s the art school became known as Leeds College of Art and by 1946, no less than fifteen past students had been appointed as principals of schools of art.
 As our reputation grew, new design departments were formed, including furniture, graphic design and printmaking.
 A new pottery and workshops were built, and in 1959 a new library was created.